The Sheriff’s Analysis Group (SAG) informs decision-making by providing the highest quality analytical services, intelligence

 Mapping Crime and Criminals in Your Community

-Sheriff’s Crime Analysts employ geographic information systems (GIS) technology to map crime and field incidents in support of crime
+Sheriff’s analysts employ geographic information systems (GIS) technology to map crime and field incidents in support of crime

 prevention programs, problem-solving efforts, investigations and emergency operations.